Thermodynamics

 Classical Thermodynamics

-The behavior of matter is examined using a macroscopic perspective in classical thermodynamics.
+The behaviour of matter is examined using a macroscopic perspective in classical thermodynamics.
 In order to determine the characteristics and predict the characteristics of the matter conducting the process, individuals take into account units like temperature and pressure.

 Statistical Thermodynamics